cadenhenrich/shazam/README.md

 < TBD >

 ## License
 This project is licensed under the GNU GPLv3.
-See `LICENSE.md` for more info
+See `LICENSE` for more info